-On the other hand, it’s a known fact that the popups can have a huge impact in the development of your eCommerce business.
+On the other hand, it’s a known fact that the website popups can have a huge impact in the development of your eCommerce business.
 The chief idea is about using them correctly and constructing them smartly enough to convert more customers and increase your income.

-There are many details and aspects you should consider adding a popup on your website.
-Mistakes in the usage of the popups may be crucial to your business and website.
+There are many details and aspects you should consider adding a website popup on your website.
+Mistakes in the usage of the website popups may be crucial to your business and website.
 It’s better not to have a popup on your website rather than have it used in a wrong way.

 Not beneficial offers